hansbala/twitter-clone/README.md

 ## Known Bugs
 * None :')

+## Linting and accessibility checks
+I ran my entire project through `eslint` combined with the `eslint-plugin-vue`.
+I fixed all errors but disregarded a few of them such as the following:
+* `Vue/moment` is not defined.
+I disregarded this error because `vue` and `vue-router` were already imported in the `index.html` file and the linter did not know that.
+* I ran my `HTML` page through the `WAVE` accessibility checker.
+I corrected all of the relevant errors however, I did purposely did not change a few errors that the `Wave` tool said were errors:
+	* Empty Link errors: Currently, I also have my messages and notifications page links which do not point to anything.
+However, this is not an error as the whole web app is not complete.
+	* Contrast errors: While the accessibility tool displayed that there were 4 low contrast errors, two of them were in the skip links.
+Of the remainder of the two the contrast was not low so this was disregarded.

 ## References
 In order to implement just a few functions, online resources were consulted.
 Here are the functions along with their references:
 * `uuidv4()`